Peta Trimis

-Peta Trimis (born 18 May 2006) is an Australian professional footballer who plays for Central Coast Mariners in the A-League Women.
+Peta Trimis (Πέτα Τρίμης, /el/ TREE-mis; born 18 May 2006) is an Australian professional soccer player who plays for A-League Women club Central Coast Mariners and the Australia under-20 national team.

+Early life

+Trimis was born on 18 May 2006 in a Greek Australian family, and has two older sisters.
+She began playing soccer at the age of 10.
+Her passion for soccer helped her bond with her father, Petros, who supports Premier League club Liverpool.

 Club career

 Football NSW Institute

 Trimis Started her career at Football NSW Institute in 2022.

 Bulls FC Academy

 In 2023, Trimis joined Bulls FC Academy in the NPL NSW Women, where she scored 10 goals in 23 appearances for the club.

 Central Coast Mariners

 On 5 August 2023, Central Coast Mariners announced the signing of Trimis for the 2023–24 A-League Women season.
 Trimis made her debut for the Mariners as a substitute in a 1–0 loss against rivals Newcastle Jets FC.
 Trimis scored her first professional goal against Canberra United FC in a 3–0 win.
 On 20 January 2024, it was announced that Trimis had been upgraded to a full senior contract.
 Trimis finished the 2023–24 A-League Women season with the Mariners playing 21 times and scoring three goals for the club.

-On the 29th of August 2024, the club announced the Trimis had signed a two year contract extension until the end of the 2025-26 A-League Women season.
+On the 29 August 2024, the club announced that Trimis had signed a two-year contract extension until the end of the 2025–26 season.
 Trimis scored her first goal of the 2024–25 A-League Women season in a 5-1 F3 Derby win over rivals Newcastle Jets FC (women).
+Trimis was a part of the Central Coast Mariners FC (women) side who won the 2025 A-League Women Grand Final against Melbourne Victory FC (women) on penalties at AAMI Park.
+On 2 November, Trimis registered a goal and assist as Central Coast Mariners began their 2025–26 A-League Women season, with a 3–0 victory over Adelaide United.

+On 18 January 2026, Trimis scored an Olimpico goal to equalise for the Mariners in a 1–1 draw at home with Perth Glory at Central Coast Stadium.